 Plus we don't view any of our cases as "average."
 It's our job to make them exceptional!

-Now let’s talk about when we start looking at how much your injury case is worth, to help you get the most money in an accident settlement.
+Now let’s talk about when we start looking at how much your injury case is worth.

 Don’t Jump The Gun